 In our experience, neighbours will object to having a development occur in their back yard.
 This is not surprising as even the most considered projects will impinge on previously enjoyed privacy due to newer higher density zoning rules being rolled out by various councils.
 Furthermore, all projects will have a certain amount of disturbance resulting from noise and dust during the construction period.

 In most cases, neighbours have no say as to whether a project can proceed (so long as the development complies with relevant zoning rules).
-However, failing to undertake proper due diligence may lead you being reliant on your neighbour’s approval in order to move your project forward
+However, failing to undertake proper due diligence may result in you being entirely reliant on your neighbour to proceed with your development.
+If your neighbour refuses, it may prevent you from obtaining development funding.

 Infrastructure and services